 Data Science Skills

-Most data scientists use a combination of skills every day, some of which they have taught themselves on the job or otherwise.
+Most data scientists use a combination of skills every day, some of which they have taught themselves on the job or through a degree or certificate program.
 They also come from various backgrounds.
 There isn’t any one specific academic credential that data scientists are required to have.

 All the skills discussed in this section can be self-learned.
 We’ve laid out some resources to get you started down that path.
 Consider it a guide on how to become a data scientist.

 An Analytical Mind

 How to become a data scientist with an analytical mind

 You’ll need an analytical mindset to do well in data science.
 A lot of data science involves solving problems with a sharp and keen mind.